moacyrfilho/moacyrfilho/README.md

 Hello everyone!!😉

-My name is Moacyr Filho, 💎 Brazilian of the gems and ginga, ☎ electronics and telecommunications professional, 🐔 supporter of Clube Atlético Mineiro (Galo doido) and, now, I am professionalizing in IT to develop programs to help people based on simple ideas.
+My name is Moacyr Filho, 💎 Brazilian of the gems and ginga, ☎ electronics and telecommunications professional, 🐔 supporter of Clube Atlético Mineiro (Galo doido) and, now, I am professional in IT to develop programs to help people based on simple ideas.

 ### 🏆 Academic records:
 - Electronics Technician - Technical School - City: Belo Horizonte - Country Brazil